-You’ve registered for a ShippingEasy Starter plan, gathered your necessary shipping supplies, and have opened your small business.
+You’ve registered for a ShippingEasy plan, gathered shipping supplies, and opened your small business.
 What comes next?
-It’s time to prepare for all of your incoming orders and establish your brand to give your customers a more personalized experience.
+It’s time to prepare for incoming orders and establish your brand to give customers a more personalized shopping experience!

 Table of Contents

 - Uploading orders

 - Tips for packing orders

 ShippingEasy is compatible with several stores and marketplaces including Amazon, eBay, Etsy, Shopify, and WooCommerce.
 Integrating stores and marketplaces with ShippingEasy allows us to perform an hourly check* to pull eligible orders on the orders page.
 Eligible orders are known as syncable orders, and their statuses are: